TosbackCgusBridge-Bot/CGUs-versions/Llbean/Privacy Policy.md

 Privacy Policy

 L.L.Bean respects your privacy and the security of your personal information.
-For this reason, we have updated our Privacy Policy (“Policy”) as of November 6, 2018.
+For this reason, we have updated our Privacy Policy (“Policy”) as of September 30, 2019.
 It describes the information that we collect, how we use it and what choices you have.
 This Policy applies when you access our websites and mobile applications, shop in our Retail Stores and Outlets, contact us by phone, email, and chat or connect with us in any other manner, including in our social media channels.

 At certain times, we may provide additional policies to which you must agree separately.
 For example, when you participate in an L.L.Bean Outdoor Discovery Program additional terms will apply.